Bell Pepper and Potato Frittata

-You can literally throw anything into a frittata and call it a meal, but I thought it would be fun to make this one a St Patricks Day theme which of coarse MUST have yukon gold potatoes, and to create a shamrock design, I sliced my bell peppers into flower shapes – completely optional!
-This one's vegetarian, perfect if you need a meatless Monday dish idea, and it's naturally gluten-free.
+You can literally throw anything into a frittata and call it a meal, but I thought it would be fun to make this one a St Patricks Day themed breakfast recipe.
+Which of course MUST have yukon gold potatoes, and to create a shamrock design, I sliced my bell peppers into flower shapes – This Bell Pepper and Potato Frittata design is completely optional!
+This one’s vegetarian, perfect if you need a meatless Monday dish idea, and it’s naturally gluten-free.

 I’m not sure if there’s anything quite as beautiful as farm fresh eggs.
 A friend of mine is raising chickens in her yard and gave me some of her eggs and the colors were so beautiful I almost didn’t want to crack them.
 The yolks are so orange, it’s hard to believe I made this frittata with half egg whites.